 View Progress Of MySQL Dump Restore Or Import

 There are some clever utilities which can be used to accomplish just that, by giving the user simple, yet useful information about the progress of their process.
-Let’s look at them.
+Let’s look at how to show progress of mysqldump and other mysql utilities.

 Bar (Command Line Progress Bar)